sacramento-state-biology-collections/.github/profile/README.md

-# Welcome
+# Welcome 😁

-This is the github org for a CSC 190 & 191 project
+This github organization contains the data and code used to present and store the collections database entries